Pengersick Castle: History

 Pengersick Castle was improved circa 1530 as a fortified manor house using the proceeds of the wreck of a valuable Portuguese ship.
 Job Militon (f.1547) of Pengersick Castle was Governor of Saint Michael's Mount, Cornwall, in 1547.

 Supernatural legends

 Rumours of ghosts and devil-worship surround the castle.
 The ghost of John Milliton is said to haunt the castle.
 Legend says that he attempted to poison his wife, but she switched goblets with him and the Devil was all too happy to take them both to hell.
 Historical research has proven some of these stories to be false: no monks were murdered there (although one was assaulted by Henry Pengersick), the supposed plague pits featured in the television programme Most Haunted were located in another part of the castle, and the Black Dog is reported to be a myth created by 19th century smugglers to frighten people away.
 Additionally, Sir John Milliton died in 1570, and his wife in 1579.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, have been held in Pengersick Castle.